 - Employees of the practice.

 Once the due diligence has been completed, and the buyer is satisfied with what they are buying, then it is down to finalising the transaction.
 If the buyer is using a bank to finance the transaction then they will need to have satisfied with all their necessary criteria too.

-If all parties are happy, the deal can then be finalised by both parties solicitors
+If all parties are happy, the deal can then be finalised by the solicitors of both parties.

 Your solicitor will more than likely receive the funds due electronically.
 These will then be wired to your bank account, but don’t spend it all too quickly!